-I fantasized briefly about banging my head against the cinderblock wall, then signed Gabrielle’s “treatment plan” and hoped I had planted a seed of curiosity.
+I fantasized briefly about banging my head against the cinderblock wall, then signed Gabrielle’s “treatment plan” and hoped I had planted at least a seed of curiosity.

-It should be clear that a DSM diagnostic category cannot be the “cause” of anything.
+It should be clear that a DSM diagnosis cannot cause anything.
 A DSM diagnosis is a consensually agreed upon term—a form of shorthand—that we use to refer to a group of symptoms.
-If a colleague says a patient has generalized anxiety disorder, we know the patient has been excessively worried or anxious for six months or longer and it is severe enough to cause problems.
+If a colleague says a patient has generalized anxiety disorder, we know the patient has been worried or anxious for six months or longer and it is severe enough to cause them problems.
 That is basically all we know.
 Saying that anxiety is “caused” by generalized anxiety disorder makes no more sense than saying “anxiety is caused by anxiety.”
-A label is not a cause.
+The label is not the cause.

 The same applies to “major depression” and most other DSM diagnoses.
-If a patient is diagnosed with major depression, we know his mood has been depressed nearly every day for at least two weeks, or he has had no interest or pleasure in activities for at least two weeks, and he has at least three or four other symptoms that often accompany depressed mood.
+If a patient is diagnosed with major depression, we know his mood has been depressed nearly every day for at least two weeks, or he has had no interest or pleasure in activities for at least two weeks, and he has at least three or four other symptoms that typically accompany depressed mood.
 That is all we know.
-“Major depression” does not cause the symptoms of major depression, it is the name we give those symptoms.
+“Major depression” does not cause the symptoms of major depression, it is the name we use to describe those symptoms.

 The introductions to all editions of DSM published since 1980 emphasize that DSM’s purpose is to provide a nomenclature—a shared vocabulary or system for naming things.
 They emphasize that DSM diagnosis implies nothing about the cause of any mental health condition or how to treat it.
 The American Psychiatric Association's website also makes this point: “Diagnostic criteria provide a common language for clinical communication...
 Patients sharing the same diagnostic label do not necessarily have disturbances that share the same etiology nor would they necessarily respond to the same treatment.”

 Official public statements by DSM developers echo this.
-When the National Institute of Mental Health issued a policy statement saying that DSM cannot help us understand the causes of mental suffering and cannot be a foundation for mental health research, DSM developers made no objection.
+When the National Institute of Mental Health issued a policy statement saying that DSM does not help us understand the causes of mental suffering and cannot serve as a foundation for mental health research, DSM developers made no objection.
 Instead, the DSM-5 Task Force chair issued a press release reiterating that DSM’s purpose is nomenclature: “DSM, at its core… is a guidebook to help clinicians describe… It provides clinicians with a common language.”